awsdocs/aws-codecommit-user-guide/doc_source/how-to-change-repository.md

 1. To verify the changed description, run the get\-repository command, specifying the name of the AWS CodeCommit repository whose description you changed with the `--repository-name` option\.

-   The output of the command will show the changed text in `repositoryDescription`\.
+   The output of the command shows the changed text in `repositoryDescription`\.

 ### To change an AWS CodeCommit repository's name<a name="how-to-change-repository-cli-name"></a>